Financial Aid Timelines

 Every year Bryant University receives more financial aid requests than can be fulfilled.
 Many applicants will request help, but regrettably some will not receive aid due to institutional funding limitations.

-To be considered for need-based financial aid at Bryant a student must:
+To be considered for need-based financial aid each year at Bryant a student must:

 - Have filed the Free Application for Federal Student Aid (FAFSA);

 - Be a citizen or permanent resident of the United States;